andrewtavis/wikirepo/README.md

 wikirepo.data.upload(df_edits, credentials)
 ```

-In the next examople `data.data_utils.gen_base_df` is used to create a dataframe with dimensions that match a time series that the user has access to.
+In the next example `data.data_utils.gen_base_df` is used to create a dataframe with dimensions that match a time series that the user has access to.
 The data is then added to the column that corresponds to the property to which it should be added.
-Souce information could be added via a structured dictionary generated for the user.
+Source information could be added via a structured dictionary generated for the user.

 ```python
 import wikirepo